 The superficial palmar carpal ligament forms the roof of Guyon’s canal and the hypothenar muscles and flexor retinaculum form the floor.
 The tunnel is bound medially by the pisiform, laterally by the hamate, and the floor by the pisohamate ligament.
 The length of the canal is usually around 4cm in length with the distal end limited by the aponeurotic arch of the hypothenar muscles.

-Superficial palmar arch- This is the primary blood supply to the fingers and is the direct continuation of the ulnar artery once it enters the hand.
+Superficial palmar arch is the primary blood supply to the fingers and is the direct continuation of the ulnar artery once it enters the hand.
 It is an arch of arteries, which is completed by the small palmar branch of the radial artery on the radial side.
 It lies superficial to all the intrinsic hand muscles, and is just deep to the thick palmar aponeurosis.
-This arch then gives off 4 of the 5 common digital arteries that run between the metacarpals to reach the bases of the proximal phalanges.
+This arch then gives off three common digital arteries that run between the second to fourth metacarpals to reach the bases of the proximal phalanges.
 Here they divide to form the proper digital arteries, which run on either side of the fingers to supply them.